abw/badger-database-js/README.md

 This is a simple but powerful database management tool that allows you to build database abstraction layers for your Javascript projects.
-It has support for accessing Postgres, MySQL and Sqlite databases.
+It has support for accessing Sqlite, Postgres, MySQL and MariaDB databases.

 The aim is to provide a *Separation of Concerns* between your application code and your database code so that you can write application code at a